Sourabh1710/RCB-vs-DC-Analysis/README.md

 ## Objective
 The primary objectives are:

-To analyze run distribution and scoring trends.
+To analyze run distribution and scoring trends.<br>
-To identify top performers (batters and bowlers).
+To identify top performers (batters and bowlers). <br>
-To evaluate partnerships and phase-wise performance.
+To evaluate partnerships and phase-wise performance. <br>
-To determine turning points that shaped the match outcome.
+To determine turning points that shaped the match outcome. <br>
 ## Libraries Used
 pandas <br>
 numpy <br>